 Traditionally served with Ethiopian stews, lentils and vegetables.
 Doro Wot (above) is a classic topping, along with farmer’s cheese, some spinach and perhaps another stew and vegetable dish.
 However, this will also go with all manner of curries and Indian sides.
 As seen in the picture, you place it on a plate and top with whatever you’re serving it with.
 Alternatively, roll and cut at a diagonal to allow diners to help themselves to the roti.

-- OR half and half with plain flour or rice flour
+- 500 g teff flour or half and half with plain flour or rice flour

 - 1 tsp salt

-- OR 220g each of rice and plain flour
+- 220 g plain flour or rice flour or 220g each of rice and plain flour

 - 2 tsp dry active yeast